-- Elka's trial in Hot In Cleveland's Law And Order parody was almost won on the fact the judge was sleeping with her defense attorney, then almost lost because the defense attorney lied to the judge about where was going and what he was doing, then almost eon again because Elka slept with a juror, then lost because the juror in question has a rare mental condition that makes him forget his short term memory when he gets excited, apparently no one thought this might impede his ability to decide wheatear or not someone was guilty A prosecutor was never even seen!
+- Elka's trial in Hot in Cleveland's Law & Order parody was almost won on the fact the judge was sleeping with her defense attorney, then almost lost because the defense attorney lied to the judge about where was going and what he was doing, then almost eon again because Elka slept with a juror, then lost because the juror in question has a rare mental condition that makes him forget his short term memory when he gets excited, apparently no one thought this might impede his ability to decide wheatear or not someone was guilty A prosecutor was never even seen!

 - The courts in Phoenix Wright and the sequel, Apollo Justice.
-Anyone who isn't Obviously Evil is a Bunny Ears Lawyer (literally!), the witnesses range from Bratty Half Pints to ghosts to clowns to a Psycho For Hire on a radio to all sorts of wackiness, and the judge is practically senile.
+Anyone who isn't Obviously Evil is a Bunny-Ears Lawyer (literally!), the witnesses range from Bratty Half Pints to ghosts to clowns to a Psycho for Hire on a radio to all sorts of wackiness, and the judge is practically senile.
 Hilarity very much ensues.

 - Since Fatal Instinct was a comedy, Ned Ravine's murder trial was full of Courtroom Antics, such as the characters playing children's games during a recess and a pair of play-by-play announcers describing the action.

 - The tribunal of Enies Lobby from One Piece manages to be both this and Kangaroo Court at the same time.